-A framework for the use of this Work Plan in adaptive resource management of the coordinated operations of the CVP and SWP is described in relation to current and potential types of programs.
-Building on or incorporating the products of these related programs and projects will allow NMFS and Reclamation to most effectively address the management questions related to the amended Shasta RPA and the pilot study.
-Specifically the technical approaches and coordination strategy describes the different initiatives, resources, and forums that may assist in addressing the management questions to identify the potential deficiencies.
+A framework for the use of this Science Plan in adaptive resource management of the coordinated operations of the CVP and SWP is described in relation to current and potential types of programs.

+The technical approaches and coordination strategy describes the different initiatives, resources, and forums that may assist in addressing the management questions to identify the potential deficiencies.